 On more than one occasion I've found that being a sweet and charming individual can do you wonders at airports.
 When approaching the airport desk this has a much better chance of flying with peers and men, don’t attempt it with a middle-aged lady; just assume she is having a shit day.
 SHE will make you throw out 4kg and then assign you the seat next to the toilet, and divert your bags via South Korea.
 She will also shoot daggers right into your soul with her eyes.

-Back at Bristol International Airport, time now 6:45am, the whole of the check-in area is now deserted except for me, my crap – now spread all over the general vicinity and the one guy now left to deal with me.
+Back at Bristol International Airport, time now 6:45am, the whole of the check-in area is now deserted except for me and my junk – now spread all over the general vicinity and the one guy now left to deal with me.
+The last passenger.

 I tried to make it obvious that I haven’t over packed for a four-day holiday.

 I mean come on I was carrying a map in a poster tube.